The Intended Parent’s Journey

 Dear Intended Parents,

-The following is an outline to assist you in preparing for the incredible journey ahead with our Program.
-There are no words to adequately describe the emotional side of Surrogacy, so please know that the Building Families staff will be available to guide you and to offer you support throughout your journey with us.
+The following is an outline to assist you in preparing for the incredible journey ahead.
+There are no words to adequately describe the emotional side of Surrogacy.

 The Journey